xtasysensei/phraser/docs/phraser_get.md

-## phraser init
+## phraser get

-Initializes a store
+Retrieves data stored in a wallet

 ### Synopsis

-This creates a directory that will be and usage of using your command.
+This retrieves the wallet phrases stored in the encrypted json files

 ```
-phraser init [flags]
+phraser get [flags]
 ```

 ### Options

 ```
-  -h, --help   help for init
+  -h, --help   help for get
 ```

 ### Options inherited from parent commands